danieldiamond/gitlab-analytics/transform/snowflake-dbt/tests/README.md

 * Step 4: Once PO has confirmed that they've been updated (it is on you to follow up with PO even after your triage day!), unfilter the employee.

 ### Test: uncategorized_version_usage_stats
-This test checks that the list of unique ping metrics that we receive, `pings_list`, matches the ping metrics that we have categorized in the static CSV, `version_usage_stats_to_stage_mappings`.
+This test checks that the list of unique ping metrics that we receive, `version_usage_stats_list`, matches the ping metrics that we have categorized in the static CSV, `version_usage_stats_to_stage_mappings`.
 This test will fail when these two sources get out of sync in either direction.

 Error Example:
 ```